Question 1: Will people know if I am wearing hemp?

 Answer: No, you do not have to tell everyone, it’s not like being a vegan.

-Question 2: Why does hemp not need pesticide?
+Question 5: Why does hemp not need agricultural pesticides?

 Answer: Hemp is vulnerable to various pathogens, including bacteria, fungi, nematodes and viruses, however the yield is rarely affected by disease, which means that hemp has never been dependent on pesticide.